sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_posture_control.md

 In addition to all arguments above, the following attributes are exported:

-- `author` - (Computed) The Control author.
+- `author` - (Computed) The custom control author.

 ## Import

-Posture policy can be imported using the ID, e.g.
+Posture custom control can be imported using the ID, e.g.

 ```
 $ terraform import sysdig_secure_posture_control.example c 12345